 Incense can reduce stress, calm anxieties, and help you relax.
-Here’s how burning incense for mediation decreases stress, plus different types of incense – frankincense, sandalwood, and sage – cleanse negative energy, ease tension, and elevate your meditative state.
+Here’s how burning incense for meditation decreases stress, plus different types of incense – frankincense, sandalwood, and sage – cleanse negative energy, ease tension, and elevate your meditative state.

-“We use pieces of frankincense on hot coals,” says Vidya Sury, who often burns incense for mediation and relaxation.
+“We use pieces of frankincense on hot coals,” says Vidya Sury, who often burns incense for meditation and relaxation.
 “We cover the burning frankincense with a large bamboo basket and spread babies’ clothes on the basket to dry, so the smoke permeates the clothes.
 After a bath, there’s frankincense in the room to soothe the baby with its gentle wisps of smoke.
 We dry our long freshly washed hair, holding it over the smoke of frankincense.”

 You might try Frankincense Essential Oil if you don’t have pieces of frankincense and hot coals.
 A candle and diffuser is a lovely way to avoid burning incense if you want to avoid smoke.